maryclaireteahan/letseat/README.md

 <img src="readme/documentation/features/admin_recipe_edit/require_category.png"></details>

 ### Delete recipe page
-- Use can only get to this page by inputing something on the search bar in the post page
-- This page will either display a post that user has searched or it will provide a user with message that there is no post under that search
-- Page behaves just like post page where user can open searched posts with click on the title of the post
-- There is back link that will redirect user to the previous page
+- The user will be redirected to this page when they click delete on their recipe in order to make sure they want to delete the comment.
+The user will be asked if they are sure and they can either hit delete or cancel.
+Delete will delete the recipe comepletely.
+Cancel will redirect to the home screen

 <details><summary>Delete recipe page</summary>
 <img src="readme/documentation/features/admin_recipe_delete/test_recipe.png">